newcron/interviewing-minibook/README.md

 The contents of this book are under [Creative Commons BY-SA License 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 This means that:

 * You can use the material freely for commercial and non commercial work
-* You are allowed to make derivative work based on this as long as you publish it under the same license
+* You are allowed to make derivative work based on this as long as you publish it under the same or simlar license
 * When you use this material, I must be credited as the author of this work

 Have a look at the [Full License Text](LICENSE.md).